 - Nicholas leads the Asia Pacific life sciences team, which is currently ranked in Chambers as Band 2

-- Chambers (Global) Intellectual Property and Life Sciences Guides – Foreign Expertise in USA
+- Chambers (Global) Intellectual Property – Foreign Expertise in USA

-“He has remarkable skill and expertise and is particularly good with US clients as he has experience in USA IP litigation and understands well the issues which may be important for a US client in Australia.
-He is particularly responsive to the client’s needs and there has not been a question after years of being with him that he has not responded to thoughtfully and right away.”
-Chambers Intellectual Property and Life Sciences guides
+- "He has remarkable skill and expertise and is particularly good with US clients as he has experience in USA IP litigation and understands well the issues which may be important for a US client in Australia.
+He is particularly responsive to the client's needs and there has not been a question after years of being with him that he has not responded to thoughtfully and right away."
+Chambers IP & Life Sciences

-“Hotshot litigator Nicholas Tyacke … is a prime pick for pharmaceutical multinationals seeking someone to run the distance in cross-border clashes” IAM Patent 1000
+- "Hotshot litigator…Tyacke…is a prime pick for pharmaceutical multinationals seeking someone to run the distance in cross-border clashes" IAM Patent 1000

-“He’s got a very good understanding of the science, and he’s very good at working with offshore clients.
-He seems to be an indefatigable worker – he’s available nearly the whole time and is working in each of the time zones needed in order to liaise and speak to the lawyers working in different jurisdictions.
-He’s very good at running a number of balls at the same time.”
-Chambers Intellectual Property and Life Sciences guides
+- "He's got a very good understanding of the science, and he's very good at working with offshore clients.
+He seems to be an indefatigable worker – he's available nearly the whole time and is working in each of the time zones needed in order to liaise and speak to the lawyers working in different jurisdictions.
+He's very good at running a number of balls at the same time."
+Chambers IP & Life Sciences

 Nicholas has written extensively about patent, intellectual property and life sciences issues.
 He is a regular contributor to Thomson Reuters Practical Law Life Sciences Australian chapters and a regular contributor to Cortex (the DLA Piper life sciences blog).